liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

 The field *type* from the Journal Article entity has been removed.
 The Journal API no longer supports this parameter.
-A new vocabulary is created when migrating from previous versions of Liferay called *Web Content Types*, and the types from the existing articles are kept as categories of this vocabulary.
+A new vocabulary called *Web Content Types* is created when migrating from previous versions of Liferay, and the types from the existing articles are kept as categories of this vocabulary.

 #### Who is affected?

-This affects any caller of the `JournalArticle.getType()`, `JournalFeed.getType()`, and `ArticleTypeException`, which use the `type` parameter of the `JournalArticle` or `JournalFeed` service.
+This affects any caller of the removed methods `JournalArticle.getType()` and `JournalFeed.getType()`, and callers of `ArticleTypeException`'s methods, that attempt to use the former `type` parameter of the `JournalArticle` or `JournalFeed` service.

 #### How should I update my code?